EN388 Glove Ratings Explained

 Other European (EN) Glove Ratings

-Additional European glove ratings include EN374, protection against chemicals and/or micro organisms and EN421, protection against ionising radiation and radioactive contamination.
+Additional European glove ratings include EN420 general requirements for protective gloves, EN374 protection against chemicals and/or microorganisms, EN407 heat resistant gloves, EN511 protection against cold and EN421 protection against ionising radiation and radioactive contamination.

-Not sure if the gloves you are using are correct?
+Not sure if the cut proof gloves you are using are correct?
 Contact the ATOM Safety team for advice.